Sungmiii/toursite/README.md

 # toursite

-This is exercising Advanced CSS without JS
+Practice an advanced CSS and Sass without JS :smile: